-The Toll Bridge Program Oversight Committee (TBPOC) is pleased to submit the 2010 Second Quarter Toll Bridge Seismic Retrofit Program Report, prepared pursuant to California Streets and Highways Code Section 30952.
-Tasked with performing oversight of the projects in the Toll Bridge Seismic Retrofit Program (TBSRP), the TBPOC is composed of the Director of the Department of Transportation (Caltrans), the Executive Director of the Bay Area Toll Authority (BATA), and the Executive Director of the California Transportation Commission (CTC).
-This second quarter report includes project progress and activities for the Toll Bridge Seismic Retrofit Program through June 30, 2010.
+The Toll Bridge Program Oversight Committee (TBPOC) is pleased to submit the 2010 Third Quarter Toll Bridge Seismic Retrofit Program Report, prepared pursuant to California Streets and Highways Code Section 30952.
+The TBPOC is tasked to perform project oversight and control over the Toll Bridge Seismic Retrofit Program (TBSRP), which includes the Director of the Department of Transportation (Caltrans), the Executive Director of the Bay Area Toll Authority (BATA), and the Executive Director of the California Transportation Commission (CTC).
+This third quarter report includes project progress and activities for the Toll Bridge Seismic Retrofit Program through September 30, 2010.